caminofinancial/BackendTakehomeChallenge/README.md

 2. Implement the API using Django Rest Framework.
 Use Docker for extra credit.
 3. Write unit test suites for all your functions.
 4. Set up your code on heroku, linode or a server of your choice for a live demostration.
-5. When you are done, notify your recruiter through Indeed (or other hiring platform) and provide links to source code and your live server.
+5. When you are done, notify your us through Indeed (or other hiring platform) and provide links to source code and your live server.

 ### Detail requirements on the API EndPoints to implement
 1. Need one endpoint called loanapp/ to take application.
 Should be able to consume this json.